SaiyanGonzalez01/Minecraft-Old-School/README.md

 A remake of my first project, Minecraft Old-School, now on Eaglercraft Beta 1.7.3!

+Minecraft Old-School is an Extension Mod of Eaglercraft 1.7.3 that adds in some new features and bringing back removed ones while keeping the Beta-like feel you know & love.

 ### Warning!
 This project is not Chromebook-friendly!

 Unless you put your video settings on low and fast and disable particles printing and clouds, then it would be chrombook-friendly.
 What I mean by that is that Peyton's Eaglercraft Beta 1.7.3 is really laggy on chromebooks.
 This is because its single-threaded, and not like newer versions which use web workers to load chunks and more.
 I recommend using medium to high end computers to play.